shap0011/mtm6302-capstone-shap0011/README.md

     - JavaScript (script.js)
 2. Create the closely matched the mockup prototype:
     - Create layout: header, main, footer
     - Create navigation bar with logo (brand) link, 'Home', 'How to Play', 'Gallery', and 'My Pokémon' links.
 Add a toggle button and 'hamburger' (toggler) icon
+3. Created a block with big pokemon image and a block with pokemon details.
+4. Created grid 5 x 4.
+Inserted pokemon images and button images.
+5. Media query added.
+Responsive mobile and tablet layouts.